harnen/p2p-service-discovery/doc/specs.md

 ### Tickets
 In order to place an ad on a registrar, the advertiser must present a valid 'ticket' to the registrar.
 Tickets are opaque objects issued by the registrars.
+All the information in the ticket are digitally signed by the registrar assuring its integrity.
 An advertiser willing to register an ad at a registrar must first obtain a ticket by sending a 'ticket request' message to the registrar.
 In response to the ticket request, the registrar issues an initial ticket containing a 'waiting time' and sends the ticket to the advertiser in a 'ticket response' message.
 The advertiser can come back to the registrar (to register an ad) after the waiting time has elapsed and present the ticket in a 'registration request' message.